 For more information about this topic or other Aite Group services, please contact us at email@example.com.

-Audrey Blater, Ph.D., is a senior research analyst who supports Aite Group’s Institutional Securities & Investment group’s efforts, focusing on fixed income, OTC derivatives, and risk management research.
+Audrey Blater, Ph.D., is a senior research analyst who supports Aite Group’s Institutional Securities & Investment group’s efforts, focusing on fixed income, foreign exchange, listed and OTC derivatives, and risk management research.
 Her work spans technological developments, industry trends, and market structure as well as the impact of financial regulations.